 Housing, meals, and transportation to/from the airport in Japan will be provided by KEEP.
 There are limitations regarding Berea College funding for international internships if you have received Berea funding for a previous international experience.

 The students selected will be expected to participate fully in the life and work of KEEP by taking on supervised labor assignments tailored to both their academic and professional interests and KEEP’s needs and resources.
-For example, interns might assist KEEP by helping to maintain its organic farm, sharing their cultural traditions and English language skills with Japanese youth, or leading programs for the public (e.g., nature walks, dairy tours and demonstrations, nature walks, serving at meals).
+For example, interns might assist KEEP by participating in the daily operations of the dairy farm, sharing their cultural traditions and English language skills with Japanese youth, or working with visitors to KEEP (e.g., dairy tours and demonstrations, nature walks, serving at meals).
 Interns will work full-time for ten weeks, departing for Japan in mid-May and returning in mid-July.

 How can I apply?